-The next time we were in for trouble.
+However, the next time we had to go to this office, we were in for trouble.
 Another foreign citizen had arrived before us and was now being questioned.
-What we did not know was that he had given them the same nationality and profession as I. When my turn came, the police officers became suspicious and phoned the guard to stop the man.
+What we didn't know was that he had given them the same nationality and profession as I. When my turn came, the police officers became suspicious and phoned the guard to stop the man.
 However, the police soon discovered that it was only a strange coincidence.